According to the Financial Standards Authority 41% of people don't fully understand how balance transfer cards work. So let us try and explain them.

 Balance transfer credit cards can be seen as the 'perfect' solution to shifting debt.
 They’re undeniably appealing with many of them offering long interest-free periods.
 This can be ideal if you're looking to pay off your credit card debt for next to no cost over a number of months or even years.

-However, a survey by the Financial Standards Authority in 2015 found that 41% of people did not understand fully how balance transfer credit cards work, and another study by Which? found that nearly 70% of people thought it was free to move money to a balance transfer card.
+However, a survey by the Financial Standards Authority in 2015 found that 41% of people did not understand fully how these cards work, and another study by Which? found that nearly 70% of people thought it was completely free to move money to a balance transfer card.

 What is a balance transfer?

 A balance transfer is where you move your existing debt onto a new credit card, usually with a lower interest rate.
 Balance transfers are usually meant for credit card debt, but depending on the provider you might be able to use it for other types of debt as well.

 A balance transfer card is mainly good for two things: